 The main form of LDL – the kind you’ll get from a healthy diet of natural fats, especially seafood – travels through the arteries in big, fluffy, oversized particles.
 They’re basically gentle giants moving along, just passing through, and NOT forming those plaques and blockages that cause arteries to stiffen up.

-It’s the SMALL dense particles of LDL that you’ve got to watch out for.
-They’re the ones that can get trapped in artery walls, leading to the hardening that marks atherosclerosis.
+It’s the SMALL dense particles of oxidized LDL that you’ve got to watch out for.
+They’re called “very low density lipoproteins” (VLDL) or “remnant cholesterol.”
+And they’re the ones that can get trapped in artery walls, leading to the hardening that marks atherosclerosis.

 So… question of the day… how do you ensure you have those big fluffy LDL particles and not those tight little packages of doom?

 The study helps there, too, and it’s some advice I’ve shared with you many times before.
 Get more omega-3 fatty acids, ideally from seafood.

 Slash heart risk with these 3 omega-3 benefits